matthieu-str/Regiopremise/Methodology.md

 example), then the code will select a random available geography to be the base for the copy.

 ### Regionalizing - creating global production market processes
-The export data from the UN COMTRADE database is combined with domestic production estimates to form a total production data.
+The export data from the BACI database is combined with domestic production estimates to form a total production data.
 Then it is simply extracted for each commodity and used.
 Transportation is also added (see [Transportation section](#modeling-transportation-in-the-created-markets)).

 ### Regionalizing - creating national consumption market processes
-The import data from the UN COMTRADE as well as the estimated domestic consumption data are summed up together to obtain consumption data per country.
+The import data from the BACI as well as the estimated domestic consumption data are summed up together to obtain consumption data per country.
 Then this data is simply used to generate consumption markets.
 Transportation is also added (see [Transportation section](#modeling-transportation-in-the-created-markets)).

 ### Modeling transportation in the created markets
 In the global production market and various national consumption markets created by regioinvent, transportation modes must be added.
-Regioinvent v1.3 only simply copies the transportation distribution of the original market (the one used for copy) and adds it to the new market.
+Regioinvent v1.3 only simply copies the transportation distribution of the ecoinvent markets providing the commodity, adds it to the new market for regioinvent (either consumption market or production market), and averages it.
 This simple copy and paste creates inconsistencies by adding transportation modes that are unadapted to the actual transportation that would occur between two countries.
 For example, there are processes of transportation by tanker for imports from Germany to Switzerland, which obviously makes no sense.
 In later version of regioinvent, we intend to regionalize at the very least the transportation distances and modes depending on the origin